-On August 8, 30-year-old Joanna returned to the home she shared with her parents in Markham, Ontario, with Japanese mochi.
-She was excited to have found a new self-serve bar for the pastel-colored dessert balls in her local Whole Foods Market.
+On August 8, 2018, Joanna returned to the home she shared with her parents in Markham, Ontario, with Japanese mochi.
+The 30-year-old was excited to have found a new self-serve bar for the pastel-colored dessert balls in her local Whole Foods Market.

 The popular treats, which Whole Foods had first unveiled in 2017 across the U.S. with great success, are usually made with glutinous rice dough that’s filled with ice cream.
 What Joanna didn’t realize was that the mochi that Whole Foods was selling contained cashew milk as the main ingredient – and she was allergic to tree nuts, in addition to peanuts and shellfish.